 7. No community

 Many small business owners have found a way to combine the best of both worlds through shared office spaces.
-A shared office or coworking space gives you a real office for days when your home environment is too homey for productivity, or to host meetings with potential clients in.
+A shared office or coworking space gives you a real office for days when your home is too distracting for productivity, or to host meetings with potential clients in.

-Learn more about how a shared office space in Hub William Street can help you use your work hours more efficiently.
+Learn more about how a shared office space can help you use your work hours more efficiently – book in for a tour to give your business the boost it needs in one of Australia’s best coworking spaces.